 Even though it is normal for cats to have hairballs, it can be dangerous if the hairball gets too big and gets stuck in the cat’s digestive tract.

-Therefore it is important to vomit or pass out any hairballs in a cat’s stomach.
+Therefore it is important for the cat to vomit or pass out any hairballs in its stomach.

-As cat’s don’t have the enzyme in their stomach to digest plant matter, they will pass out or vomit out the wheatgrass after eating it.
+Cats don’t have the enzyme in their stomach to digest plant matter which makes them poop or regurgitate the wheatgrass after eating it.

 This process can aid in the removal of hairballs, inedible objects and toxins in the cat’s tummy.